navono/sort_algorithm/README.md

 sort_algorithm
 ==============

-This is a sort algprithm source code in C++
+This is a sort algorithm source code in C++